Exploring the Mystery of the Church

 In this mortal life, she showed herself the perfect image of what it means to be a disciple of Christ.
 She was the mirror of all virtues and she took the beatitudes that were preached by Christ Jesus and reproduced them to the full in her own life.
 As a result, the universal Church, in developing the many sides of its life and activity, finds the definitive model for perfect imitation of Christ in the Virgin Mother of God.

 Inspiring new devotion and charity

-As for ourselves, just as we answered the invitation of Our predecessor, John XXIII and first entered this Council hall together "with Mary, the Mother of Jesus," let us set forth too in the most holy and most sweet name of Mary, the Mother of the Church.
+As for ourselves, just as we answered the invitation of Our predecessor, John XXIII and first entered this Council hall together "with Mary, the Mother of Jesus'" let us set forth too in the most holy and most sweet name of Mary, the Mother of the Church.